vonreinhard/phys244/README.md

 `md_openmp.c`   - The serial C code use OpenMP

 Our Work:
 `md_openmp.cu`   - CUDA parallel C code
+`md_openacc.c`   - OpenAcc parallel C code

 Script:
 `CUDA.sb` - A simple script to running cuda version of our work.
+`md-acc.sb` - A simple script to running openacc version of our work.
 `md-omp.sb` - A simple script to running openmp version of our work.
 # OpenMP
 Compile:
 Using the PGI compiler